Glasgow Architecture Advert

 Beeb Bridge Bother

-Campaigners today launched a fight to stop an £8m road bridge being built across the River Clyde.
-Scottish Enterprise Glasgow and Glasgow City Council are building the four-lane slanting bridge as a gateway to the multi-million-pound Pacific Quay development.
 The BBC demanded the building of the bridge as part of its move to new headquarters.
-But objectors have warned the arched bridge - with a 17ft clearance above the water's highest point - is far too low.
+But objectors have warned the arched bridge – with a 17ft clearance above the water’s highest point – is far too low.

 26.09.02

-Glasgow Bridge
+Glasgow Bridges

 Proposed Kelvin Bridge